lizmat/App-Rak/README.md

 path(s)
 -------

 Optional.
-Either indicates the path of the directory (and its sub-directories), or the file that will be searched.
+Either indicates the path of the directory (and its sub-directories), or the file that will be searched, or a URL that will produce a file to be searched.
 By default, all directories that do not start with a period, and which are not symbolic links, will be recursed into (but this can be changed with the `--dir` option).

 By default, all files with known extensions will be searched in the directories.
 This can be changed with the `--file` option, or specialized version of that like `--extensions`.